- Business & Community Economic Development

 f.
 A description of matching funds and/or in-kind contributions that have been secured or are being sought.

-- Two letters of support for this project, one of which must come from the Associate Dean level (or equivalent) or higher.
+Two letters of support for this project, one of which must come from the Associate Dean level (or equivalent) or higher (to be uploaded in your online application).

 For questions, contact: